 Have your A/C equipment checked ASAP

 Proactive service your home’s air conditioning system will help escape a malfunction on the warmest summer days, when your AC equipment is functioning at top capacity around the clock for weeks and months.
-During an annual maintenance visit, an expert AC technician can usually prevent an emergency by locating issues and replacing parts before they give out, and cleaning and tuning the system so it is ready to keep you cool throughout the summer when you need it the most.
+During an annual maintenance visit, an expert AC technician can usually prevent an emergency by locating issues and replacing parts before they give out, and getting an ac tune up so it is ready to keep you cool throughout the summer when you need it the most.

 Wear loose, lightweight fabric, particularly when you’re going outside.
 Avoid wearing dark colors, especially black fabrics, since dark colors absorb heat.
 The color white reflects the sun and helps keep you cooler.
 It’s also good to purchase a wide-brimmed or gardening hat to avoid the sun on your face, and avoid layering clothing.